sagemath/trac_to_gh/Issue 8603.md

 # Issue 8603: Partial sums are off for Fourier series of piecewise functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8603

 Original creator: novoselt